 For the hikers in the family, there are many trails during the summer that can be enjoyed.
 I am too out of shape to consider a hike up a mountain fun, but the chair rides and scenery were great, so I am sure getting to the top the hard way would be something you would value as well.

-This area is impressive, and I like that is has a remote feeling.
-I would not mind coming here during the winter, may be around Christmas, when the entire area I am sure becomes a snow-covered wonderland.
+This area is impressive, and I like that it has a remote feeling.
+I would not mind coming here during the winter, maybe around Christmas, when the entire area I am sure becomes a snow-covered wonderland.
 The mountain itself is 2,380 ft high, so if you like to ski yet do not want the heights of the large resorts in the West (those in the Tahoe area at 10,000 plus feet) this may be perfect.
-I know for me if I get over 6,000 ft or so, the pressure bothers me these days.
+I know for if I get over 6,000 ft or so, the pressure bothers me these days.
 I get a headache and my breathing is impacted.
-The lower mountain peaks here give me a great experience, and none of the negatives.
+The lower mountain peaks here give me a great experience and none of the negatives.

 I enjoyed my day on the mountain between the park and the views I was a happy man.
 I then went to check out the various shops and spot open at the resort.

 After all that fun, it was time to head back down to the resort for a little dinner and to relax.
-In the villas you have a small but full kitchen, so I chose to make some spaghetti for the night then settle in.
+In the villas, you have a small but full kitchen, so I chose to make some spaghetti for the night and then settle in.

 Interesting how old the area’s history is.
 The city is named after the Duke of Albany, which was the Scottish Title of the Duke of York in 1664.
 Being from Yorktown Virginia where Cornwallis surrendered, and living near Colonial Williamsburg, I am used to some of the oldest areas in the nation.
 Heck, the Jamestown settlement was a 30-minute boat ride from my former home.
 However, this area’s rich history is interesting.

 The Capital Building in Albany is impressive.
 If you are here on the weekend like me, parking at the capital is only $5 and even free if you stay less than 90 minutes.